-Despite her somewhat prissy, puritanical air, Priscilla has managed to stay in the Top 500 for every year since records have been kept--it reached as high as 127 in 1940--appreciated for its delicacy and solid history.
+Despite her somewhat prissy, puritanical air, Priscilla has managed to stay in the Top 500 every year since records have been kept—it reached as high as Number 127 in 1940—appreciated for its delicacy and solid history.

-The most conspicuous contemporary bearer of the name is Priscilla Presley and it's what J. R. Tolkien named his only daughter.
+The most conspicuous contemporary bearer of the name is Priscilla Presley, and it's what J. R. R. Tolkien named his only daughter.

-And if you find the nickname Prissy too--well--prissy, you could use the British-inflected Cilla.
+If you find the nickname Prissy too prissy, you could use the British-inflected Cilla.